 This post is the first in a four-part series digging deeper into why 80 percent of church-goers don’t give/donate on a regular basis.
+Part 1 focuses on the some of the challenges that individuals face when giving to churches.
+It also asks the question, what would joyful generosity look like for your congregants?
+To read part 2, click here.

 It’s pretty clear that most of your would-be givers are busy.
 Regular church attendance is trending down, and these potentially generous folks are working overtime to earn what they and their families need and give away.
 In today’s fast-paced work world, they’ve barely got time to do their taxes and wrestle insurance companies over deductibles and rates over the phone.
 Navigating yet another complicated financial system of passwords and ID numbers every month is the last thing they want to do.